telerik/winforms-docs/gridview/filtering/excel-like-filtering.md

 {{endregion}}

 ![gridview-filtering-excel-like-filtering 006](images/gridview-filtering-excel-like-filtering006.png)

 __Grouped dates popup__

 This pop allows representation of date values grouped by year and month in a list.
-This simplifies the process of
-          selecting more than one filtering criteria based on month or year.
+This simplifies the process of selecting more than one filtering criteria based on month or year.

 >note Note that if there are a lot of values, there will be performance impact of selecting items on higher level (as month and year) because a lot of FilterDescriptors will be applied simultaneously.
 >
-#_[C#]_

 {{source=..\SamplesCS\GridView\Filtering\Excel-like Filtering2.cs region=GroupedDatesPopup}}
 {{source=..\SamplesVB\GridView\Filtering\Excel-like Filtering2.vb region=GroupedDatesPopup}}